-Members of the Alumni Advisory Board share why they stay connected to Landmark College.
+Members and former members of the Alumni Advisory Board share why they stay connected to Landmark College.

 Genevieve Friend Land ’96, Former member

-“The AAB is a group of diverse and successful alumni who can inform others about Landmark College and be a support to current students and the Board of Trustees,” said Genevieve.
+“The AAB is a group of diverse and successful alumni who can inform others about Landmark College and support current students and the Board of Trustees,” said Genevieve.
 “I serve on the AAB to give back to the school that changed my life.”

 Michael Macho ’04 Former member